-The prospective student must comply with the requirements for admission to the Office of Graduate Studies and satisfy the requirements for admission to the Specialist Degree program as prescribed by the Educational Administration Department.
+The prospective student must comply with the requirements for admission to the Office of Graduate Studies and Academic Outreach and satisfy the requirements for admission to the Specialist Degree program as prescribed by the Educational Administration Department.

-In addition to the general requirements of the Office of Graduate Studies, the criteria for admission to this degree program consist of the following:
+In addition to the general requirements of the Office of Graduate Studies and Academic Outreach, the criteria for admission to this degree program consist of the following:

 - A Master's Degree in an education related field from an accredited institution, an administrative certificate and at least two years of teaching.